pykello/virtqio/content/en/notes/uiuc-cs450/lec05.md

 > admits an LU factorization **if and only if** all leading principal
 > minors of $A$ are non-zero.

+We can't necessarily factor a matrix into $LU$, because it may entail division by zero.
 As an example, the following matrix does not have an LU factorization:

 $$
 \begin{bmatrix}